After the Ball (short story)

-"After the Ball" (also known as "After the Dance") (Russian: После бала) is a short story by the Russian writer Leo Tolstoy, written in the year 1903 and published posthumously in 1911.
+"After the Ball" (also known as "After the Dance"; После бала) is a short story by the Russian writer Leo Tolstoy, written in the year 1903 and published posthumously in 1911.
 The short story serves as an example of Tolstoy's commentary on high culture and social governance, as explored through one man's experience with love.

 Background and publication

 "After the Ball" was originally entitled "Father and Daughter".
 Tolstoy then renamed it to "Oh You Say" before settling on "After the Ball".

 There are semi-autobiographical events in the story.
 According to Tolstoy, "After the Ball" is based on a series of events that occurred surrounding Tolstoy's brother, Sergei.
 Sergei had fallen in love with a woman named Varvara (nicknamed "Varenka") Andreyevna Koreisha, who happened to be the daughter of Commander Andrei Petrovich Koreish.
 Upon one day witnessing the beating of a runaway soldier under the Commander's supervision, Sergei's love quickly faded, and he quickly gave up his intention to marry her.

 In "After the Ball," Tolstoy reuses motifs from his earlier works, such as the gloves from Childhood and boots from Youth, both of which were works based on his own life.
 Furthermore, characters and scenes from "After the Ball" are similar to those in War and Peace, which was published in 1869 and explores the same issues of governance, love, loss, and betrayal.
 Specifically, the colonel is reminiscent of the character Nikolai Rostov (from War and Peace), and the ball in the short story evokes themes similar to those in the soirée at the beginning of the novel.